-My PhD research was on HIV/AIDS Epidemic Models, conducted at Glasgow University and supervised by Prof John McColl.
-After my PhD in 2009, I continued as Research Assistant in the same Department, working on a 3year NERC funded knowledge exchange project led by Prof Marian Scott.
+My PhD research was on HIV/AIDS Epidemic Models, conducted at the Department of Statistics of Glasgow University and supervised by Prof John McColl.
+After my PhD in 2009, I continued as a Research Assistant in the same Department, working on a 3year NERC funded knowledge exchange project led by Prof Marian Scott.
 The project investigated trends in water quality over time and space; studied the drivers of the trends; the association between bathing water quality and health, and the effect of weather on health.
 I also worked briefly as part of the Interdisciplinary Quantitative Ecosystem Services Team (INQUEST) with the objective of studying ways of incorporating uncertainty in the Quantification of Ecosystem Services.

 I provide statistical advice to the staff and students of NHS Highland.